scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/P
 ```

-and check that your node is in that list.
+Check if your node is in that list.

 If it's not there, check the pending validator list: